OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/README.md

 ---
 page_type: sample
-description: This sample demonstrates how to use a Teams message extension as a plugin in Microsoft Copilot for Microsoft 365.
+description: This sample implements a Teams message extension that can be used as a plugin for Microsoft Copilot for Microsoft 365.
+The message extension allows users to query the Northwind Database.
 products:
 - office-teams
+- copilot-m365
 languages:
 - typescript
 ---